EU CBAM Certificate Price Tracker: Live ETS Price and Historical Chart

 Use a minimum of three ETS price scenarios, not a single point estimate.
 The scenarios recommended for 2026 to 2030 compliance planning are:

-• Conservative: €60/tCO₂ (below current Q1 2026 level; reflects ETS reform downside risk)
+• Conservative: €60/tCO₂ (below the current 2026 quarterly average of ~€75/tCO₂; reflects ETS reform downside risk)

 • Base: €80/tCO₂ (reflects structural cap tightening with no major MSR change)